Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Numerical Bifurcation Analysis

-We additionally plot the thruster angle $\eta= \eps_\w\w+\eps_\psi\sin(\psi)$ of selected solutions in Fig.~\ref{periodic_orbit_etas}.
-As expected, close to the Hopf bifurcation the thruster angle just mildly oscillates, while further from it, the thruster angles vary more dramatically, with various frequencies and up to angles of $35^\circ$.
+For further illustration, we plot the steering angle $\eta= \eps_\w\w+\eps_\psi\sin(\psi)$ of selected periodic solutions in Fig.~\ref{periodic_orbit_etas}.
+As expected, for a solution close to the Hopf bifurcation the steering angle just mildly oscillates.
+The variations are stronger for solutions that are further from it, but only up to angles of around $0.5$ \si{rad} $ \approx 28.6^\circ$; cf.\ Fig.~\ref{periodic_orbit_etas} (b,c).

-Finally, we turn to time-simulations of initial value problems in the model in this regime.
-Recall that the analytic prediction of supercritical bifurcations implies dynamically stable solutions near bifurcation, i.e., they possess a basin of attraction so that any solution with initial condition in this basin converges exponentially towards it.
-Indeed, we found in the numerical continuation that all periodic solutions are stable, i.e., all Floquet exponents have negative real parts, away from the mentioned heteroclinic bifurcations, e.g., for $\eps_\psi\geq 1$.
-Also the equilibria $\NU_\pm$ born from the pitchfork at $\eps_\psi=0$ are stable in this sense in the reduced 3D system, cf.\ Fig.~\ref{time_sim_epr106}, and as discussed in \S\ref{s:pitch} in the 4D system these form exponentially stable periodic orbits, as shown for $\eps_\psi=0.2$, $\eps_\w\approx 10.6$ in Fig.~\ref{time_sim_4D}.
-For other values we observe convergence to other solutions.

-For completeness, we have also computed simulations for $(\eps_\w,\eps_\psi)$-values above the stability boundary curve, as the violet dot, for instance, in Fig.~\ref{eps_curve}.
-Locally, the trajectories converge, as expected, to the stable equilibrium straight motion; see Fig.~\ref{time_sim_above}.
+In conclusion, it appears that the bifurcating periodic solutions are confined to the region in parameter space in which the straight motion is unstable.
+In this region, we find either a periodic orbit with winding number zero, a symmetric pair of periodic orbits with winding number $1$ and $-1$, or a heteroclinic cycle.
+We expect that this global arrangement of periodic orbits in parameter space persists for periodic function in \eqref{e:sinus} that are perturbations of the sinus.
+However, typically there will be quantitative changes, e.g., the additional equilibria will not be exactly opposite to the reference direction $\psi=0$.